 Sneakers, Tennis Shoes, Sandals and Running Shoes are definitely not recommended for Mt.Tam hiking, due to the steep, extremely rocky and root covered trails.
 Sturdy, hard soled, mid to high cut Hiking boots are needed.

-Hike info phone, or if the hike leader is sick:
+If the hike leader is sick:

-Call to hear our taped message about upcoming hikes.
+Check the website for last minute updates.
 Due to a last minute illness of a hike leader, or due to unpredictable road or traffic conditions, or not being able to find a replacement leader, a hike leader may not be able to make it to the hike.
 In that case, hikers are advised to seek information at Pantoll Kiosk.